-Did you know that 1 in 5 American adults suffer from high blood pressure?
+Did you know that one in three American adults suffer from high blood pressure?

 High blood pressure directly increases your chances of having a heart attack or stroke.
 Many of those suffering from high blood pressure, also known as hypertension, have no idea they’re at risk because they don’t have any symptoms, which is why you should get your blood pressure checked regularly by your healthcare provider.

 So what are some measures you can take to decrease your risk for high blood pressure?

 Five tips that can help you maintain healthy blood pressure:

 - Maintain A Healthy Weight: As your body weight increases, your blood pressure tends to rise, putting you at greater risk for a heart attack, stroke, kidney failure and congestive heart failure.
 Maintaining a healthy weight greatly reduces your chances of experiencing any of these issues.

 - Exercise Regularly: Work out regularly and build more physical activity into your day, even if you're not overweight!
 There's evidence that exercise alone lowers blood pressure, and it can also make weight loss easier even without reducing calories.
 Moreover, working out can set the tone for other healthy habits.
 Enlist a friend to become active with you so that you will stick with it.
 Try to pace while talking on the phone, walk instead of driving or play with your children instead of watching from the sidelines.